-International protection includes Appendix II of CMS Agreement on the Conservation of Migratory Species of Wild Animals (BONN Convention, 1983); Appendix II of BERN Convention on the Conservation of European Wildlife and Natural Habitats (applied to this species, from 1987); and Annex IV Animal and Plant Species of Community Interest in Need of Strict Protection of the EU Habitats Directive (1992).
+International protection includes Appendix II of CMS Agreement on the Conservation of Migratory Species of Wild Animals (BONN Convention, 1983); Appendix II of BERN Convention on the Conservation of European Wildlife and Natural Habitats (applied to this species, from 1987); and Annex IV Animal and Plant Species of Community Interest in Need of Strict Protection of the EC Habitats Directive (1992).
 It is listed on List C1 of Council Regulation and since 1985, has been treated by the European Community as if it is on CITES Appendix II (trade controlled to prevent overexploitation).
 Status listed by IUCN (1991) as insufficiently known.
 In UK, it receives protection under The Wildlife & Countryside Act (1981) and the Wildlife (Northern Ireland) Order (1985).
 One of the species for which the Agreement on the Conservation of Small Cetaceans in the Baltic and North Seas (ASCOBANS) (1992), applies.

 Although killer whale numbers in the North Atlantic appear to be greatest in subarctic and arctic waters, the distribution of the species extends south to the Caribbean, Azores, Madeira, Canaries and occasionally the western Mediterranean.
-It is widely distributed in the North Atlantic and in coastal northern European waters particularly around Iceland and western Norway.
+The species is widely distributed in the North Atlantic and in coastal northern European waters particularly around Iceland and western Norway.
 In UK, it is most common in northern and western Scotland, but rare in the Irish, central and southern North Seas, and the English Channel (Evans, 1988, 1992).

 Although uncommon, killer whales are regularly observed in the Sea of Hebrides where several recognisable individuals have been seen repeatedly in the same region over a period of at least ten years.
 They are mostly seen in West Scotland between May and October.
-Like the minke whale, the species may be seen anywhere in coastal waters of South Uist, Eriskay, Barra, Mingulay and Berneray, but we have no records of it from within the Sound of Barra.
-However, killer whales may come into shallow coastal waters in pursuit of seals, which form part of their diet, along with a wide variety of fish species (particularly herring, cod, and mackerel) and other marine vertebrates (such as porpoises and sharks), and reports of attacks upon seals are increasing, possibly as a result of increased abundance of grey seals in the area.
+Like the minke whale, the species may be seen anywhere in coastal waters of South Uist, Eriskay, and Barra, but we have no records of it from within the Sound of Eriskay.
+On the other hand, killer whales may come into shallow coastal waters in pursuit of seals, which form part of their diet, along with a wide variety of fish species (particularly herring, cod, and mackerel) and other marine vertebrates (such as porpoises and sharks).
 Group size varies between 1 and 16, though usually between two and eight are seen, with groups (termed pods) having very stable membership.
-Breeding occurs between October and March, possibly mainly between October and December.
+Breeding occurs between October and March, possibly between October and December.